codeforequity-at/botium-speech-processing/scripts/k8s/README.md

  * deploy it `kubectl apply -R -f default`
  * undeploy it `kubectl delete -R -f default`

 Do not modify and commit directly.
-Workload files are generated from helm chat!
+Workload files are generated from helm chart!